 After your office has received an approved Certificate of Records Destruction from the University Records Management Office you may destroy records using any normal refuse disposal method.
 Approved methods include recycling (shredding/pulping), burying, or burning (if allowed by local ordinance).
-Non-confidential electronic records should be "wiped" from the storage media or by the manual destruction of the storage media (CD, DVD, Hard drive).
+Non-confidential electronic records can be destroyed by being "wiped" from the storage media or by the manual destruction of the storage media (CD, DVD, hard drive).

 Records which contain confidential information should be securely destroyed by in-house shredding, confidential recycling, or electronic secure destruction (http://www.itc.virginia.edu/security/securedelete/).
 You should confirm with any destruction service that confidential records are being properly destroyed.
 It is recommended that a certificate of destruction be provided by the vendor/service and attached to the RM3 - Certificate for Records Destruction submitted to the University Records Management Office for reporting to the Library of Virginia.

 Yes, UVA Recycling handles all paper materials as confidential.
 The bonded contractor pulps all paper, destroying the content of the records, and then turns this pulp into new paper products.
 To use UVA Recycling for confidential records please follow these instructions:

 - Review the records for retention (in accordance with the Records Retention and Disposition Schedules) and obtain an approved Certificate of Records Destruction (RM3) if required or suggested.

 - Box all records, taping or sealing the box.
 DO NOT mark “Confidential” on the box.
 Retain the box in a secure location.
 DO NOT place boxes in the recycling closet/cabinets that are unlocked or unmonitored.